-Licensed as an architect as well as an engineer in California, Brendan’s educational and professional background in both architecture and structural engineering make him somewhat unique as an interdisciplinary educator and designer.
+Licensed as an architect as well as a structural engineer (SE) in California, Brendan’s educational and professional background in both architecture and structural engineering make him somewhat unique as an interdisciplinary educator and designer.

 Brendan has worked for major award winning architecture firms including Payette Associates in Boston and Skidmore Owings Merrill in San Francisco.
 He has also worked for several award winning Bay Area structural engineering firms including Steven Tipping + Associates (Tipping Mar) and Jon Brody Structural Engineers.